vicharak-in/shrike-lite/Docs/generating_your_first_bitstream.md

+> [!NOTE]
+> The bitstream file that you need to copy will be named as "FPGA_bitstream_MCU.bin" found in ffpga -> build -> bitstream folder in your project directory.
+> If you copy any other file present in the bitstream folder the fpga wont be programmed.
+> You are free to change the name of this file however you please.

 Now that you have generated your first bitstream let's upload these on the FPGA, that will be pretty simple follow the step 3-4 in this guide or complete guide if you checking it for first time [getting_started](./getting_started.md) .

 Check out the [Verilog Style Guide](./verilog_style_guide.md) next.